ericbanzuzi/Thesis-DL-LC/README.md

 1. Use `LC_exractor.py` to extract the lane change clips or `NLC_extractor.py` to extract the no lane change clips from the records.
 2. After manually checking and removing outliers from the dataset, use `move_processed.py` to move the files to another folder and label them as processed.
-3. After you have extracted and processed all the needed clips, use `clip_store.py` to generate clip store csvs.
+3. After you have extracted and processed all (or some of) the needed clips, use `clip_store.py` to generate clip store csvs.
 The `clip_store.csv` file can be used to track the amount of clips extracted, and is used to split the data to test-train.

 NOTE: both *LC_extractor.py* and *NLC_extractor.py* contain some variables that can be used to tune the extraction